nextstrain/nextclade/docs/user/nextclade-web.md

 ### Alignment viewer

-To the right of the table you can see the alignment with mutations and regions with missing data highlighted in color.
+To the right of the table you can see the alignment with mutations and regions with missing data highlighted in grey.
 You can quickly check how segments of missing data are distributed on the genome - whether it's a few big chunks clustering in one area or many small missing segments.

 ![Alignment view](assets/web_alignment.png)